EspressoSystems/composables-xchain-mint/EspressoISM-doc/README.md

 3. Validator/Relayer is up and run.
 4. Validator signer funded on both chains.
 5. .env file filled with (see contracts/env.example):
   a.
-SOURCE_MARKETPLACE_ADDRESS / DESTINATION_MARKETPLACE_ADDRESS - NFT contract address on source or destination chain, depending ont the route of the tokens minting.
+SOURCE_NFT_ADDRESS / DESTINATION_NFT_ADDRESS - NFT contract address on source or destination chain, depending ont the route of the tokens minting.
   b.
 TREASURY_ADDRESS - Treasury address on destination that receive synthetic tokens in case of successful NFT mint.

 Go to /contracts folder.